chrthomsen/pygrametl/docs/examples/parallel.rst

         copymgr.copyIn(sql, filehandle)

-    # The connection wrapper is itself wrapped in a SharedConnectionClient,
+    # The connection wrapper is itself wrapped in a SharedConnectionClient so it
-    # allowing for it to be used by multiple decoupled tables safely.
-The
+    # can be shared by multiple decoupled tables in a safe manner.
+The function
-    # function "bulkloader" is given to "shareconnectionwrapper" allowing the
+    # bulkloader is given to shareconnectionwrapper so the shared connection
-    # shared connection wrapper to ensure that the bulk loading functions is
+    # wrapper can ensure that the bulk loading function is synchronized with
-    # synchronised with the decoupled tables using the shared connection wrapper
+    # the decoupled tables using the shared connection wrapper
     conn = JDBCConnectionWrapper(jdbcconn=jconn)
     scw = shareconnectionwrapper(targetconnection=conn, userfuncs=[bulkloader])

 Partitioning Tables
 -------------------
-If a particular dimension of the fact table requires more processing then the other tables, it can be beneficial to partition it into multiple parts, allowing operations to be conducted on one table in parallel reducing the time needed to process that particular table. pygrametl supports partitioning of tables through multiple features.
-First, the classes :class:`.DimensionPartitioner` and :class:`.FactTablePartitioner` automates the partitioning of rows into multiple decoupled dimensions or fact tables.
-How to do the partitioning is determined by a partitioning function with the signature `func(dict)`.
+If a particular dimension or fact table requires more processing than the other tables, it can be beneficial to partition it into multiple partitions.
+Thus allowing operations to be conducted on one table in parallel to reduce the time needed to process that particular table. pygrametl supports partitioning of tables through multiple features.
+Firstly, the classes :class:`.DimensionPartitioner` and :class:`.FactTablePartitioner` automates the partitioning of rows for multiple decoupled dimensions or fact tables.
+How to do the partitioning is determined by a partitioning function with the signature :func:`func(dict)`.
 If no function is passed, then a default partitioning function is used as documented in the API.
-Second, to ensure that unique surrogate keys are assigned to all rows in a partitioned table, a shared sequence factory can be created through the :func:`.getsharedsequencefactory`.
-Each parallel process is then given a sequence of unique numbers to use as surrogate keys, ensuring that all surrogate keys are unique despite being assigned by separate processes.
+Secondly, to ensure that unique surrogate keys are assigned to all rows in a partitioned table, a shared sequence factory can be created using the function :func:`.getsharedsequencefactory`.
+Each parallel process is then given a unique set of numbers to use as surrogate keys, ensuring that all surrogate keys are unique despite being assigned by separate processes.

 .. code-block:: python